Know the difference

 Manager: The default and highest level of permission in a shared tresor.
 They can share, read, edit, and delete files and folders.

 Editor: They can read, edit and delete files and folders.
+Editors can only share files via links (if link creation is available), they cannot share folders or the tresor itself.

 Viewer: The lowest level of permission — they can only read and download content.